Human Papilloma Virus (HPV)

 HPV Symptoms and Detection

 Approximately 75-80% of all sexually active people will be infected with HPV at some point in their lives.
 Most people show no symptoms at all.
-Others experience:
+Others can experience:

 - Genital warts: Raised, dry, usually soft and painless bumps around the genital or anal area.
 These are usually caused by low risk strains 6 or 11.

-- Cervical changes: detected by Pap test, a specific high risk HPV test that detects a group of strains associated with cervical cancer, or colposcopy (examination of the cervix using a magnifying scope).
+- Cervical changes: Detected by Pap test, a specific high risk HPV test that detects a group of strains associated with cervical cancer, or colposcopy (examination of the cervix using a magnifying scope).
 HPV infection of the cervix might not cause any problems, or could result in a precancerous change or even cervical cancer over time.
 High risk strains 16 and 18 are most likely to be found in cervical cancers.